Chart Color Schemes

 Box Hill demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Box Hill's educational attainment is notably high, with 48.2% of residents aged 15+ holding university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are the most common at 29.3%, followed by postgraduate qualifications (15.4%) and graduate diplomas (3.5%).
-Vocational pathways account for 21.1% of qualifications among those aged 15+, with advanced diplomas at 11.7% and certificates at 9.4%.
-Educational participation is high, with 35.7% of residents currently enrolled in formal education, including 12.7% in tertiary, 7.0% in secondary, and 6.7% in primary education.
+Vocational pathways account for 21.1% of qualifications among those aged 15 and above, with advanced diplomas making up 11.7% and certificates accounting for 9.4%.
+Educational participation is notably high in Box Hill, with 35.7% of residents currently enrolled in formal education.
+This includes 12.7% in tertiary education, 7.0% in secondary education, and 6.7% pursuing primary education.

 Frequently Asked Questions - Education